Axia-Tech/AXIA-wiki/docs/learn/learn-launch.md

 To enable balance transfers, the community [made a public proposal](../maintain/maintain-guides-democracy.md) for a runtime upgrade that lifted the restriction on balance transfers.
-Transfer functionality was subsequently enabled on AXIASolar at block number 1_205_128 on August 18, 2020, at 16:39 UTC.
+Transfer functionality was subsequently enabled on AXIACoin at block number 1_205_128 on August 18, 2020, at 16:39 UTC.

 ## Redenomination

-On August 21, 2020, [redenomination](../general/redenomination.md) of SOLAR, the native token on AXIASolar, occurred.
+On August 21, 2020, [redenomination](../general/redenomination.md) of SOLAR, the native token on AXIACoin, occurred.
 From this date, one SOLAR (old) equals 100 new SOLAR.

 ## Core Functionality

-AXIASolar is now moving to the next stage of opening up its core functionality, like parachain slot auctions, parathreads, and cross-chain message passing.
-AXIASolar is now on track to launch several parachains in 2021.
-These upgrades will require runtime upgrades that will pass through AXIASolar's normal governance processes.
+AXIACoin is now moving to the next stage of opening up its core functionality, like parachain slot auctions, parathreads, and cross-chain message passing.
+AXIACoin is now on track to launch several parachains in 2021.
+These upgrades will require runtime upgrades that will pass through AXIACoin's normal governance processes.
 The core functionality does not have to be unlocked sequentially &mdash; several features can be unlocked with a single proposal.

 Parachains will first roll out on AXIALunar with a common good parachain, followed by the first slot auction and winner's onboarding.

-## AXIASolar 2.0
+## AXIACoin 2.0

-With the release of AXIASolar 1.0, researchers have begun research for the next version of the AXIASolar network.
+With the release of AXIACoin 1.0, researchers have begun research for the next version of the AXIACoin network.
 With many questions yet to be answered, as of now, some big areas of research will be in:

-- Economics and Networking (Zero-Knowledge): How will scalability work in AXIASolar 2.0?
+- Economics and Networking (Zero-Knowledge): How will scalability work in AXIACoin 2.0?
 - Horizontal vs. Vertical scalability: What is the breaking point of the maximum number of parachains built with horizontal scalability?
 - Nested Relay Chain: How can multiple Relay Chains exist connected through parachains?
 How many